iliaskarim/CocoaSoundCloudAPI/Sharing.md

 		"uri":"https://api.soundcloud.com/connections/12345"
 	}, …]

-Use a JSON library to transform this into Ojbective-C structures.
+Use a [JSON library](http://code.google.com/p/json-framework/) to transform this into Ojbective-C structures.
 We recommend to do this as soon as possible, preferrably directly after the start of the App, so the user does not have to wait for connections to load.
 You might even want to store this info, but make sure to update it it on use, because not only your app might change it!

 Provide a UI for the User's connections
 ---------------------------------------

 In your upload screen for *public* files, we recommend using a table to display the connections.
-You can use `UISwitch` controls als AccessoryViews of your `UITableCells`.
+You can use `UISwitch` controls as AccessoryViews of your `UITableCell`s.

 When publishing a file, it is important to respect the default sharing settings that have been made on the SoundCloud website.
 The `post_publish` field represents this and should be used as the default setting for the switch.